Healthy Cinnamon Sugar Cookies

 • These cookies are lightened-up!

-Ingredients For Cinnamon Sugar Cookies
+Ingredients Needed For Cinnamon Sugar Cookies

 Cinnamon Sugar Cookies Ingredients

-• Flour: This recipe calls for all-purpose flour.
+• Flour: Use all-purpose flour.

 • Baking Powder: This helps the cookies rise in the oven and contributes to their soft texture.